ismarapw/pride-of-lombok/README.md

 ```bash
 composer update
 ```
 in the project itself (.env file), you can then change the database connection based on yours.
-Mine use this
+Mine used this
 ```bash
 DB_CONNECTION=mysql
 DB_HOST=127.0.0.1